Project Management: Pulling the Strings

 What happens after the first Version

-We have been managing small and large software projects since 2010.
-During these years, we have encountered one or the other stumbling block - and have worked around it, overcome it or cleared it out of the way.
+We've been managing small and large software projects since 2010.
+During these years, we've encountered one or the other stumbling block - and have worked around it, overcome it or cleared it out of the way.

 We can draw on this experience and have the possibility to put together our teams according to the skills and methods required.